Change

 The IHI Group is deeply involved in active communication efforts with its domestic and overseas investors to gain greater understanding about the business activities.

-In fiscal 2024, the management team visited North America, Europe, and Asia and held dialogues with local institutional investors.
+In fiscal 2025, the management team visited North America, Europe, Australia, and Asia and held dialogues with local institutional investors.

 Timely and Proper Disclosure